jxdones/vagabond/README.md

 Manage your migrations with confidence.
 Vagabond ensures smooth evolutions, easy rollbacks, and automatically keeps your schema documented

 ## Features
-**Apply Migrations**: Executes pending migration scripts in chronological order.
+* Apply Migrations: Executes pending migration scripts in chronological order.
-**Rollback Migrations**: Reverts the last applied migration or a specified number of migrations.
+* Rollback Migrations: Reverts the last applied migration or a specified number of migrations.
+* Migration Tracking: Keeps track of applied migrations in a dedicated database table.

 ## Usage